 ( x 2618).

-We have Non-Linear Digital Editing and Helix Streaming Media facilities.
-Click on the following link and scroll down for some Digital Media Demonstrations produced, edited and compressed using in-house digital technologies
+We have Non-Linear Digital Editing and Streaming Media facilities.
+Click on the following link and scroll down for some examples of Digital Media produced and edited in-house.

 as well as training manuals, text books, CD-ROMs, Videos.

 In addition, a range of audio visual media services and resources are available through the adjacent Media Services facility.